radian3/radian3/notes/generated/medianHouseholdIncomeBlackHouseholds/main.md

 - Region: [link](region)
 - Country: [link](country)

+Notes:
-Note: I only included places that have at least 1000 black people
+- I only included places that have at least 1000 black people
+- Median household income is defined by the US Census as "MEDIAN HOUSEHOLD INCOME IN THE PAST 12 MONTHS (IN 2019 INFLATION-ADJUSTED DOLLARS)"